2019 revision of the SI: Mass and the Avogadro constant

 When the scale of the divergence between the IPK and national kilogram prototypes was reported in 2005, a debate began about whether the kilogram should be defined in terms of the mass of the silicon-28 atom or by using the Kibble balance.
-The mass of a silicon atom could be determined using the Avogadro project and using the Avogadro constant, it could be linked directly to the kilogram.
+If the mass of a silicon atom were to be determined by the Avogadro project using the Avogadro constant, it could be linked directly to the kilogram.
 Concerns that the authors of the proposal had failed to address the impact of breaking the link between the mole, kilogram, dalton, and the Avogadro constant (N_{A}) have also been expressed.
 This direct link has caused many to argue that the mole is not a true physical unit but, according to the Swedish philosopher Johansson, a "scaling factor".

-The 8th edition of the SI Brochure defines the dalton in terms of the mass of an atom of 12C.
-It defines the Avogadro constant in terms of this mass and the kilogram, making it determined by experiment.
-The proposal fixes the Avogadro constant and the 9th SI Brochure retains the definition of dalton in terms of 12C, with the effect that the link between the dalton and the kilogram will be broken.
+The 8th edition of the SI Brochure defined the dalton in terms of the mass of an atom of 12C.
+It defined the Avogadro constant in terms of this mass and the kilogram, making it determined by experiment.
+The redefinition fixes the Avogadro constant and the 9th SI Brochure retains the definition of dalton in terms of 12C, with the effect that the link between the dalton and the kilogram will be broken.

-In 1993, the International Union of Pure and Applied Chemistry (IUPAC) approved the use of the dalton as an alternative to the unified atomic mass unit with the qualification that the CGPM had not given its approval.
+In 1993, the International Union of Pure and Applied Chemistry (IUPAC) approved the use of the dalton as an alternative name for the unified atomic mass unit with the qualification that the CGPM had not given its approval.
 This approval has since been given.
 Following the proposal to redefine the mole by fixing the value of the Avogadro constant, Brian Leonard of the University of Akron, writing in Metrologia, proposed that the dalton (Da) be redefined such that N_{A} = (g/Da) mol^{−1}, but that the unified atomic mass unit (m_{u}) retain its current definition based on the mass of 12C, ceasing to exactly equal the dalton.
 This would result in the dalton and the atomic mass unit potentially differing from each other with a relative uncertainty of the order of 10−10.
 The 9th SI Brochure, however, defines both the dalton (Da) and the unified atomic mass unit (u) as exactly 1/12 of the mass of a free carbon-12 atom and not in relation to the kilogram, with the effect that the above equation will be inexact.